Hemanthmeesala/30-Days-JS-Challenge/Day_01 Variables and data types/README.md

 I have leant about Var, let and const <br>
 Since var and let are local variables they can be reassigned and used out the scope or can be changed any number of times<br>
-const is a global decleared so it cant be reassigned and changed once it is decleared
+const is a global decleared so it cant be reassigned and changed once it is decleared...

 different times of data types